IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/docs/kubernetes-serverless.md

 ## Takeaway points
 In this example, the flightassist app is a perfect use case to use openwhisk:
-a.
-It is an event triggered app, the triggering point is when it is accessed
+1. It is an event triggered app, the triggering point is when it is accessed
-b.
-It is a stateless app, there is no sessions to manage
+2. It is a stateless app, there is no sessions to manage
-c.
-It doesn't require persistance
+3. It doesn't require persistance
-d.
-It performs a simple function
+4. It performs a simple function

+Many complicated apps are not so easy to be converted into serverless functions.

 # Code Structure